cdpxe/CCEAP/documentation/README.md

 +-----------------------------------+
 ```

-The sequence number is incremental and starts with 1 by default (this can all be configured!).
+The sequence number is incremental and starts with 1 by default (this can be changed using command line parameters).
 The number of options is zero by default.

 #### Options Headers